jaideepS04/Project-2J_LLM/goodreads/goodreads_README.md

 - **Rating Trends**: Analyze how the mean rating varies across different genres.
 Identify which genres have the highest average ratings.
 - **Correlation Analysis**:
   - Investigate the correlation between the number of ratings and the overall book rating to uncover if popular books tend to have higher or lower ratings.
-  - Look at the relationship between page count and ratings, exploring whether longer books receive better
+  - Look at the relationship between page count and ratings, exploring whether longer books receive better.